Maximuis94/OSRS-Trade-Ledger/py/README.md

     encountered situations that required aggregating such data, however, since the data is always separated per item.

 ### Npy arrays -> sqlite database
 - Npy arrays now have their own SQLite database.
-Its name lives on, as this database is still named the npy database.
+The name it retained, though some, as this database is still named the npy database.
 - The updater protocol was migrated as well, with a massive decrease in runtime (from ~12-15 minutes to 2-3 minutes)
 - The prices listbox was expanded to 56 days coverage, computing it was noticeably faster via SQLite
 - Sqlite db made it much more intuitive to only add new rows while updating, rather than regenerating all data.
 The improved updater protocol made me revise the timespan of the npy database as well, which was increased from ~60 days to 456 days
-- Ideally, the npy database is computed using SQL.
+- Additionally, database computation is fully shifted to SQLite

 ### Object-oriented approach / dataclasses
 - A more object-oriented approach was implemented in nearly all modules